Bijoudee/Capstone_Project_Documentation/README.md

 ### Project Overview
 ---
 This repository contains my capstone project focusing on Sales Performance Analysis for a retail store and Customer Segmentation for a Subscription Service.
-The project is divided into two main parts, utilizing Excel, SQL and Power Bi for comprehrensive data analysis and visualization.
+The project is divided into two main parts, utilizing Excel, SQL and Power BI for comprehrensive data analysis and visualization.

 ### Project Status
 ---